 - Eastland Blvd & McMullen Booth Rd

 A lot of different things will influence what your car accident case is worth.
 Ultimately, the most telling factor is the seriousness of your injuries.
-According to the National Safety Council, the average economic cost of accidents in 2019 ranged anywhere between $12,500 (for no injury observed) to $98,400 (disabling injury sustained).
+According to the National Safety Council, the average cost of collisions in 2019 ranged anywhere between $12,500 (for no injury observed) to $98,400 (disabling injury sustained).

 - How much income you lose as a result of your accident and injury.